shree2203/mysocial/README.md

-clone the project in your local\n
+- clone the project in your local
-Create a virtual env
+-  Create a virtual env
-then run the requirements.txt file with command "pip install -r requirements.txt"
+- Run the command `pip install -r requirements.txt` to install all the required dependencies.